 Determination of Compensation.
 The Compensation Committee of the Board of Directors makes compensation decisions regarding our named executive officers.
-Our compensation program and the compensation arrangements and packages we have for our named executive officers have been influenced over the last several years by our change from a company led by our founder to a company led by a new chief executive officer and other new executive officers.
-As those changes occurred, the Compensation Committee determined that it would be appropriate to have a more structured and competitive compensation program.
-As a result of that decision, in mid-2014 the Compensation Committee engaged Radford as an independent compensation consultant to provide advice on the overall compensation program, as well as information regarding market and best practices.
-We used the information provided by Radford in 2014 for setting 2015 and 2016 compensation.
-At the end of 2016 the Committee received a report from Radford, which we used to help set 2017 compensation.
+The Compensation Committee has engaged Radford as an independent compensation consultant to provide advice on the overall compensation program, as well as information regarding market and best practices.
+At the end of 2016 the Committee received a report from Radford, which we used to help set 2017 compensation and which was used again for 2018.